 Reid, Stephen.
 Prentice Hall Guide for College Writers.
 Upper Saddle River:

 Prentice Hall, 2011.
 Print.
 (PE1408 .R424)

-MLA Style and Sample Research Papers.
+Research and Documentation Online: MLA Style.
 You can find examples of MLA in-text citations, information on how to format a paper, and instructions on compiling a works cited list on this site.
 This page, from Diana Hacker, also has a sample research paper written in the MLA style.

 MLA Formatting and Style Guide.
 MLA citation style guidelines from the Online Writing Lab at Purdue University.